dpkyadav23/treasure_hunt/pirate_code.md

 * **Note to the First mate:** make sure you revise article I of the pirate code above, so you get your fair share of the prize!

-Captain      : NAME HERE
+Captain      : Deepak Yadav
 Quartermaster: NAME HERE
-First mate   : NAME HERE
+First mate   : First Mate